-Students who feel that they have been victims of sexual harassment should contact any faculty or staff member, department chair, or dean.
+Any student who feels he/she has been a victim of sexual harassment should contact any faculty or staff member, department chair or dean.
 Any individual so contacted should immediately notify the Human Resources Office.
-If this process is not a viable option or does not result in appropriate action, complaints should be addressed to the Vice Chancellor for Academic Affairs or for Student Affairs.
+If this process is not a viable option or does not result in appropriate action, complaints should be addressed to either the dean of students or the vice chancellor for academic affairs or student affairs.

-If sexual harassment is determined to have occurred, correction of the situation will be prompt and without retaliatory measures against the person.
+If sexual harassment is determined to have occurred, correction of the situation will be prompt and without retaliatory measures against the person who was harassed.